Rpc

 Protocol

-As introduced in the Channel section, developers first need to use official tools to generate code for the message types defined in the protocol files for the target programming language;
+Refer to the Channel chapter; developers first need to use some official tools to generate code in the specified programming language for the message types in the protocol file;

 Protobuf